Source: World Bank and Drewry Shipping Consultants.

 - Before the mid-1990s, the residuals (the difference between the curve and the exports/throughput observation) tended to be negative, implying a lower relation between throughput and exports than the average.
 The globalization of production was ongoing but tended to involve more regional trade agreements (e.g. NAFTA and EU) relying on non-containerized freight flows over shorter distances.
 Still, the growth of container flows was robust.
 Most of the long-distance container trade flows were transatlantic, but with a growth of transpacific flows (Japan, South Korea, and Taiwan).

-- In the mid-1990s up to the late 2000s, the residuals became positive, implying an export/throughput relation higher than the average.
-This was particularly linked with the contribution of export-oriented economies such as China using the benefits of containerization to access global markets.
-Trade and container volumes increased sharply between 2003 and 2008, which represented the period of peak globalization with strong growth in the value of exports.
+- From the mid-1990s to the late 2000s, the residuals became positive, implying an export/throughput relation higher than the average.
+This was particularly linked with the contribution of export-oriented economies such as China, using the benefits of containerization to access global markets.
+Trade and container volumes increased sharply between 2003 and 2008, representing the period of peak globalization with strong growth in the value of exports.
 The development of transshipment hubs also played a role in the higher relation between throughput and exports than the average.

-- Between 2007 and 2010, the relation between exports and container volumes was subject to significant volatility, particularly between 2008 and 2009, where both exports and container volumes dropped significantly due to the financial crisis.
+- Between 2007 and 2010, the relationship between exports and container volumes was subject to significant volatility, particularly between 2008 and 2009, when both exports and container volumes dropped significantly due to the financial crisis.